usbpaul/wikidot-importer/README.md

 ```

 then there should be a directory in the files directory called `str-015`, which contains the image file called `whole-human-brain-cerebral-cortex.png`.

+## Building the application

+In a terminal, navigate to the root of the project and do `mvn clean package`.
+The built application will be in target under the name `wikidot-importer.jar`.
+Use it as above in the sample command line invocation.